 Callum McManaman was undoubtedly the star of the first half, and questions will be asked of Rosler's decision to withdraw him.
 The young Englishman, who shone in last year's final against Manchester City, constantly exploited the left side of an Arsenal defense that looked punch-drunk when McManaman ran at it, before also embarrassing Mertesacker with a darting run infield.

 It was only when Olivier Giroud was introduced, with the Gunners a goal down, that the tide began to turn.
 Curiously, it was Wenger's decision to switch to 4-4-2 and play more direct that paid dividends – a tactic totally at odds with the Frenchman's philosophy, though perhaps it was exactly that sort of unexpected roll of the dice that was required.

 The introduction of Kieran Gibbs, too, had a huge impact.
 In this instance it was enforced, with Nacho Monreal – butchered by McManaman for much of the match – injured in the build-up to Wigan's goal.
 Gibbs was able to plough forward and stretch the Latics' defence.

 Arsenal's players will take heart from the win, insist it as a sign of their growing resilience and toughness.
 Yet that betrays the flow of a match in which the Gunners struggled and came so close to losing out on a place in a long-awaited final against a side well below them in terms of quality and pedigree.

-It should have been so much more straight-forward, instead the victory was drawn out and laboured.
-Next up, in all probability, is Hull City, and Arsenal simply cannot afford to reproduce such a below par performance.
+It should have been so much more straightforward, instead the victory was drawn out and labored.
+Next up, in all probability, is Hull City, and Arsenal simply cannot afford to reproduce such a below-par performance.